Fix Windows XP Log On/Log Off Loop

 You may ask how to edit the registry when you can’t log into Windows!
 You will need to have a “PE disc” of some sort like Bart’s PE or the Ultimate Boot Disc.
 PE simply stands for Preinstalled Environment and it allows you to essentially load a temporary OS from a CD or DVD disc to enable you to access the “broken” OS for repairs.
 You can also use discs like these for data backups and a whole lot more.

-8 Responses to “Fix Windows XP Log On/Log Off Loop”
+13 thoughts on “Fix Windows XP Log On/Log Off Loop

 The Windows Vista Recovery Disc I have no problem with you mirroring, as it is made available by Microsoft, but please do not mirror the Save Me disc.
 It changes over time, and it’s one more thing for you to manage.
 However, I do appreciate your enthusiasm for the fix.
 If you liked the fix, please consider donating if you haven’t already to help with server costs.